The Detective Club

 See the term dates for when the club runs

 This club builds those skills the only way children actually take them in: by having fun.
 Every Monday there's a sealed case file on the table, and the children work in teams to crack it.
-Evidence to weigh, a witness to cross-question, numbers to work, a verdict to defend out loud.
-An hour of proper reasoning and problem solving every week.
-Ask the children and they'll tell you they solve mysteries.
+Ask them afterwards and they'll tell you they solve mysteries.

 REASON IT OUT

-Every case file holds more than one story.
+Every case holds more than one story.
 The children learn to weigh the evidence, spot what's missing, and reason their way to the truth instead of jumping at the first answer.
-Slowing down to think is a skill, and this is where they practise it.

 SOLVE IT TOGETHER

 The cases are cracked in teams.
-The children share clues, argue their theories, listen to each other and change their minds when a teammate spots what they missed.
-Problem solving with other people is the version they'll use for the rest of their lives.
+They argue their theories, listen, and change their minds when a teammate spots what they missed.
+That is the problem solving they'll use for the rest of their lives.

 THE MATHS OF A MYSTERY